capocchi/DEVSimPy/README.md

 $ python devsimpy.py
 ```

-For os X users, python.app is required in order to use pythonw instead of python to execute the devismpy.py file.
+For os X users, python.app is required in order to use pythonw instead of python to execute the devismpy.py file:
-To execute DEVSimPy on MacOS:
 ```sh
 $ pythonw devsimpy.py
 ```